Additive Manufacturing

 This is how additive manufacturing is applied today

-Additive manufacturing in industry
+Additive manufacturing and applications in industry

 The future of additive manufacturing

-- More companies will embrace additive manufacturing
+• More companies will introduce additive manufacturing with 3D printers

-- The technology will continue to develop at a rapid pace
+• The technology will continue to develop at a rapid pace